-Other studies that focus on non-US economies include Bacon (1991), Manning (1991), Lanza (1991), Kirchgassner and Kubler (1992), Reilly and Witt (1998), Godby et al. (2000), Asplund et al. (2000), Bettendorf et al. (2003), Galeotti et al. (2003), Meyler (2009) and Bermingham and O'Brien (2011).
+The issue of crude oil price pass-through to retail fuel prices along with the adjustment process has been examined by a number of scholars by looking at different countries, for different time periods, with different frequency of data, different market stages and different econometric methodologies applied.
 Bacon (1991), in his seminal paper on "rockets and feathers", uses biweekly data for the UK gasoline market for the period 1982-1989 and finds evidence of an asymmetric price adjustment process.
-Galeotti et al. (2003) focus on the issue of presumed asymmetries in the transmission of shocks to crude oil prices onto retail prices of gasoline in selected European countries (Germany, France, UK, Italy and Spain) from 1985 to 2000, by using monthly data.
+Galeotti et al. (2003) focus on the issue of presumed asymmetries in the transmission of shocks to crude oil prices onto retail prices of gasoline in selected European countries from 1985 to 2000, by using monthly data.
 Their results "....strongly confirm the emergence of widespread price asymmetries in the data...." (p.178).
 Meyler (2009) tests the symmetry hypothesis for the twelve initial Euro member countries from 1994 to 2008, by using weekly data and finds weak evidence of statistical significant asymmetries across the countries examined.
 Grasso and Manera (2007), estimate three different econometric models (namely asymmetric ECM, autoregressive threshold ECM and ECM with threshold) on price asymmetries by using monthly data for the gasoline markets of France, Germany, Italy, Spain and the UK over the period 1985-2003.
 Evidence of long term asymmetries exist in the direct changes of retail prices as compared to the change in the international price of oil.
 Cleredes (2010) tests the response of retail gasoline prices (with and without taxes) to changes on the world oil price by using weekly data for all EU 27 counties and finds significant variation in the adjustment mechanism across countries while evidence of asymmetric adjustment is fairly weak.
-Finally,

-Bermingham and O'Brien (2011), in a more recent study of the Irish and the UK liquid fuels market, use threshold autoregressive models, monthly data for the period 1997-2008 and find no evidence to support the asymmetric price hypothesis.
+Finally, Bermingham and O'Brien (2011), in a more recent study of the Irish and the UK liquid fuels market, use threshold autoregressive models, monthly data for the period 1997-2008 and find no evidence to support the asymmetric price hypothesis.

-There is no consensus in the empirical literature whether retail gasoline prices reflect decreases (drop like a "feather") in international producer prices as rapidly and fully as they do price increases (rise like a "rocket").
+There is no consensus in the empirical literature for European economies on the "rockets and feathers" hypothesis3; mixed results exist on whether retail gasoline prices reflect decreases (drop like a "feather") in international producer prices as fully as they do price increases (rise like a "rocket").
 In other words, evidence is inconclusive as far as it concerns the symmetric adjustment of retail fuel prices to crude oil prices.
 Overall, findings of the literature differ from country to country depending mainly on the country/regions examined, the time period considered, the frequency of data used and econometric methods applied.
 It is difficult though to assess whether the variation in findings across studies is due to the data set used or statistical methodologies employed.